-GRAIN in collaboration with The New Art Gallery Walsall presents an exhibition which brings together three photographers, Arpita Shah, Maryam Wahid and Nilupa Yasmin whose practices are rooted in the exploration of cultural identity.
+GRAIN in collaboration with The New Art Gallery Walsall presented an exhibition which brought together three photographers, Arpita Shah, Maryam Wahid and Nilupa Yasmin whose practices are rooted in the exploration of cultural identity.

-This exhibition provides an opportunity to expand upon narratives around the Asian diaspora and in particular the roles and identities of women.
+This exhibition provided an opportunity to expand upon narratives around the Asian diaspora and in particular the roles and identities of women.

-A selection of works from Shah’s series ‘Purdah – the Sacred Cloth’ will be shown; which presents contemporary women based in the UK from a variety of South Asian backgrounds who chose to practice traditions of head covering or veiling.
-West Midlands based Wahid and Yasmin will create new work.
+A selection of works from Shah’s series ‘Purdah – the Sacred Cloth’ were shown; which presented contemporary women based in the UK from a variety of South Asian backgrounds who chose to practice traditions of head covering or veiling.
+West Midlands based Wahid and Yasmin created new work.
 Wahid’s portraits of women encountered in Pakistan, aim to recognise and celebrate women’s contribution to the economy and society.
-Yasmin’s self-portraits, with their multi-layered and manipulated surfaces, will reflect upon femininity and cultural identity.
+Yasmin’s self-portraits, with their multi-layered and manipulated surfaces, reflected upon femininity and cultural identity.

 Image Credit: Photography by Jonny Bark